After reviewing the material on this page, you will be able to

 Here are the main concepts: forest management, sustainable forest management, Canada, boreal forest, Indigenous perspectives.

-Your librarian came up with these synonyms and related terms by exploring the main concepts online.
 There may be other synonyms or related terms.
 Here is some description about determining these related terms: